drupalprojects/examples/README.md

 These examples are meant to teach you about code-level development for Drupal
 8. Some solutions might be better served using a contributed module, so that you don't end up having to re-invent the wheel in PHP.
+When in doubt, look for an existing contrib project that already does what you want, and contribute to that project.

 How To Use The Examples